 When to Seek Professional Help

-Reach out if your pain lasts more than a week, wakes you at night, limits walking, or comes with numbness, tingling, or weakness in a leg.
-Timely evaluation can rule out serious issues and guide next steps that fit your life.
+Reach out if your pain lasts more than a week, wakes you at night, limits your ability to walk, or comes with numbness, tingling, or weakness in a leg.
+A timely evaluation can rule out more serious problems and point you toward next steps that actually fit your life.

 Final Thoughts and Next Steps

-If you keep wondering, Why does my lower back hurt, know that most causes can be sorted out with the right plan.
-Small changes at home combined with targeted care can add up to real progress and chronic back pain relief you can feel in daily life.
+If you keep wondering why your lower back hurts, take some comfort in this: most causes can be sorted out with the right plan.
+Small changes at home, paired with targeted care, add up to real progress and relief you can feel in your daily routine.

-At Core Medical Center, our team is here to help you move more comfortably and regain confidence in your routine.
-Schedule your visit to take the first step toward feeling better in your body.
+Our team is here to help you move more comfortably and feel confident in your body again.
+If your back has been holding you back, reach out to schedule a visit and take the first step toward feeling better.